tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field-value/number.md

 import TabItem from '@theme/TabItem';
 import ContextCodeBlock from '@site/src/components/context-code-block/context-code-block.component';

 A number field value consists of its `value` property of type `number`.
 The value is a decimal like 1, 1.0 or 1.5.
-A `NUMBER` field value holds at most one value.
+A `number` field value holds at most one value.

 ## Record creation

 <EndpointBadge method="POST" url="https://api.tapeapp.com/v1/record/app/{app_id}" />

 A number field value can be created as part of a record creation.
-Here is an example request body for creating a record with a value for the "Salary" field with ID 2, type `NUMBER` and external ID `salary`:
+Here is an example request body for creating a record with a value for the "Salary" field with ID 2, type `number` and external ID `salary`:

 <Tabs defaultValue="curl">